Oxymercuration-reduction is an excellent method for obtaining sin... | Channels for Pearson+

 10. Addition Reactions Alkyne Hydration

 Oxymercuration-reduction is an excellent method for obtaining single compounds from the hydration of symmetrical internal or terminal alkynes.
-Draw the products of the oxymercuration-reduction reaction for the following compound:
+Draw the product of the oxymercuration-reduction reaction for the following compound:

 Oxymercuration-reduction is an excellent method for obtaining single compounds from the hydration of symmetrical internal or terminal alkynes.
-Draw the products of the oxymercuration-reduction reaction for the following compound:
+Draw the product of the oxymercuration-reduction reaction for the following compound:

 ANSWERS OPTIONS